janKekanSan/jankekansan.github.io/pages/lipu/what-is-toki-pona-lili.md

 I feel that Toki Pona made me a better teacher, and more thoughtful about how I use all language.

-You can use it to develop as an artist, writer, or software developer.
+You can use it to grow as an artist, writer, or software developer.

 You can use it to make new friends online and in person, whether speaking Toki Pona or sharing it as a weird, cool hobby.